IcefirePhoenix/Tricord_3DS_Plugin/README.md

 ### 2/3DS Console

 1. Make sure you are running the latest version of [Luma3DS](https://github.com/LumaTeam/Luma3DS/releases).
-2. Download the latest `Tricord.zip` and `Tricord.3gx` files from the [releases page](https://github.com/IcefirePhoenix/Tricord_3DS_Plugin/releases).
+2. Download the latest `Tricord.3gx` file from the [releases page](https://github.com/IcefirePhoenix/Tricord_3DS_Plugin/releases).
 3. Take your SD card out of your console and insert it into your computer (or connect to it via FTP).
-Unzip `Tricord.zip` and place the `Tricord` folder onto the root of the SD card.
 4. Navigate to `luma/plugins/` on the SD card (if this folder doesn't exist, create it).
 Create folders for each title ID of Tri Force Heroes that you intend to use the plugin on (list of title IDs below).
 Place a copy of `Tricord.3gx` into each folder.
 This ensures the plugin **only** runs for Tri Force Heroes titles.
 5. Put the SD card back in your console and power it on (or close the FTP connection).
 Go to the Rosalina menu (L+Down+Select), make sure "Enable plugin loader" is checked on.
 6. Boot your Tri Force Heroes title and you should see the top screen flash blue for a moment and then the message "Plugin ready!
 Tricord can now be started."
 You can access the plugin by pressing Select while the game is running (close the menu with the same button).
 For details on how to use the various Tricord features, peruse the [Wiki](https://github.com/IcefirePhoenix/Tricord_3DS_Plugin/wiki).